Deep Impact (spacecraft): Impact phase

 Impact phase began nominally on June 29, 2005, five days before impact.
 The Impactor successfully separated from the Flyby spacecraft on July 3 at 6:00 UTC (6:07 UTC ERT).
 The first images from the instrumented Impactor were seen two hours after separation.

 The Flyby spacecraft performed one of two divert maneuvers to avoid damage.
 A 14-minute burn was executed which slowed down the spacecraft.
 It was also reported that the communication link between the Flyby and the Impactor was functioning as expected.
 The Impactor executed three correction maneuvers in the final two hours before impact.

 The Impactor was maneuvered to plant itself in front of the comet, so that Tempel 1 would collide with it.
-Impact occurred at 05:45 UTC (05:52 UTC ERT, +/- up to three minutes, one-way light time = 7m 26s) on the morning of July 4, 2005, within one second of the expected time for impact.
+Impact occurred at 05:45 UTC (05:52 UTC ERT, +/− up to three minutes, one-way light time = 7m 26s) on the morning of July 4, 2005.

 The impactor returned images as late as three seconds before impact.
 Most of the data captured was stored on board the Flyby spacecraft, which radioed approximately 4,500 images from the HRI, MRI, and ITS cameras to Earth over the next few days.
 The energy from the collision was similar in size to exploding five tons of dynamite and the comet shone six times brighter than normal.

-A mission timeline is located at Impact Phase Timeline (NASA).